standaloneSA/docker-tanka/README.md

-A small simple repo for building a docker tanka container that can build and compile jsonnet.
+A small simple repo for building a docker [Tanka](https://tanka.dev/) container that can build and compile jsonnet.

 './build' creates the docker image. './build --latest' tags it as latest.